PhD project description

 |Neuropharmacology||Cell and Molecular biology|

-Cell culturing, Differentiation protocols, Organoids production, Animal models (mice, rats, chickens), Proliferation/Survival/Cytotoxicity assays
+Cell culturing, Differentiation protocols, Organoids production, Animal models (mice, rats, chicks), Proliferation/Survival/Cytotoxicity/Ca-influx assays

 - FRM4010 – Preparation Course for Research in Biology (in norwegian, every spring)